austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 1 - 👩‍🔬  Becoming A Power User

-- day 1: intro %TODO% - %%% we'll come back to this and fill in whatever details we need to cover up front %%%
+- **day 1**: intro %TODO% - %%% we'll come back to this and fill in whatever details we need to cover up front %%%

   discussions: Blockchains, decentralization, Unstoppable apps, money/incentives at the protocol, coordination